Does your dog struggle with understanding what you're teaching?

 ONE thing to do with a box: Props and prompts for clarity

-Week 5: It’s Their Choice
+Week 5: It’s THEIR Choice

-This class is appropriate for dogs of all ages and skill levels.
-Also, the concepts can be adapted and applied to just about any species.
-So, if you want to sign up with your young puppy, 14 year old dog, five-year old agility super star, or your favourite nanny goat, by all means, please do!
+Also, the concepts in this class can be adapted and applied to just about any species.So!
+If you want to sign up with your young puppy, 14 year old dog, five-year old agility super star, your cat, horse, or favourite goat, by all means, please do!

 It is helpful (but not necessary) for your dog/puppy/goat to have the following skills: